Learn about Medicare Part D

 Many Plans, One Complicated Choice

-Raising the stakes is the fact that plan enrollment runs from November 15 to December 31 st of each year, with no way to opt out.
+Raising the stakes is the fact that plan enrollment runs from October 15 to December 7, with no way to opt out.
 Once the choice is made, one is stuck with it, for better or worse, until that date.
-Also, first-time enrollees who fail to meet certain deadlines could face a financial penalty.
+Also, enrollees who fail to meet certain deadlines could face a financial penalty.

 Given the complexity of Part D, seniors are well-advised to educate themselves before making a decision.
 Sources of information include the Drugs.com website and hotline and the offical Medicare website.
-Many private insurance agents now offer Part D counseling as well.
+Many private insurance agents now offer Part D counseling, and AARP also provides education, as well.

 Enrolling in Part D Plans

 The enrollment process involves two parts.
-First, the senior chooses a Part D plan.
+First, the senior chooses a Part D plan, either a Prescription Drug Program (PDP) or a Medicare Advantage plan.
 Secondly, an application usually needs to be filled out.
 Once those parts are done, the senior receives an ID card, which they present to a pharmacy.
 The chosen Part D plan then starts to help pay for their prescription drugs.
 The plan choice then runs for the calendar year.

 Exempt are seniors who have coverage Medicare deems "as good as or better" than Medicare, also called creditable coverage.
 In other words, those with private health insurance (e.g., a pension or union benefits) or another form of federal prescription coverage will not be penalized should they ever need to enroll in Part D. One caveat: Proof of the "as good or better" coverage must be provided.
 Seniors must be sure they have copies of this documentation.